ramseyjiang/go_junior_to_mid/usages/datatypes/stack/readme.md

 If the compiler can determine a variable lifetime, it will be allocated to a stack.
 However, if the variable’s lifetime is unclear it will be allocated on the heap.

-Generally if a Go program has a pointer to an object then that object is stored on the heap.
+# **Generally if a Go program has a pointer to an object then that object is stored on the heap.**

-GOGC controls the aggressiveness of the garbage collector.

-Go compiler tries to determine a variable’s lifetime and size.
-If it succeeds, then it will be allocated to a stack frame.
+# **Go compiler tries to determine a variable’s lifetime and size.
+If it succeeds, then it will be allocated to a stack frame.**
-Stack frames are individual memory spaces for each function call, this means that Go has a stack per function, and when possible, Go will allocate variables to this stack.
+Stack frames are individual memory spaces for each function call, this means that **Go has a stack per function, and when possible, Go will allocate variables to this stack.**

-Determining the variable lifetime is done by escape analysis, it chases across functions and packages to check if the memory should be allocated to a heap or stack.
+# **Escape analysis, it chases across functions and packages to check if the memory should be allocated to a heap or stack.**

 Go GC means Go Garbage collectors.
 GC has two key parts, a mutator, and a collector.
 The collector executes garbage collection logic and finds objects that should have their memory freed.